Q: How does rooftop and ground mount solar work?

 Q: Can I benefit from state and federal tax credits?

-A: Those that purchase solar can earn a 26% deduction on their income taxes and if your liability is lower than the deduction, it can be carried over to the next year.
+A: Those who purchase solar can earn a 26% deduction on their income taxes and if your liability is lower than the deduction, it can be carried over to the next year.
 It’s a dollar for dollar reduction and even includes a roof upgrade if one is needed.
 You must own the system and have tax liability.
 26 percent through 2022 and 22 percent in 2023 before sun-setting.
 The State allows local AHJ’s to decide whether solar is exempt of sales and property taxes.

 Q: What financing options are available for installing solar?